Alice Barnett

 Alice Barnett (17 May 1846 – 14 April 1901) was an English singer and actress, best known for her performances in contralto roles of the Gilbert and Sullivan operas with the D'Oyly Carte Opera Company.

 Barnett began her career by 1873 in oratorio and other concert work.
 Using her imposing physical stature to her advantage, she originated several of the early Gilbert and Sullivan "formidable middle-aged ladies", namely Ruth in The Pirates of Penzance (1879), Lady Jane in Patience (1881) and the Fairy Queen in Iolanthe (1882).
 She then performed in various comic operas in Britain, America, Australia and New Zealand until 1889, earning strong critical praise.
 After this, she toured in several of the Gaiety burlesques before creating the role of Dame Hecla Cortlandt in W. S. Gilbert and Osmond Carr's His Excellency in 1894.
 From 1895, she played in Edwardian musical comedy, pantomime and non-musical plays until 1900.

 Life and career

 Early years

-Barnett was born in London, the daughter of Charles Barnett and Fanny Kemble.
+Barnett was born in London, the daughter of Charles Barnett, a stationer, and Elizabeth Fanny née Kemble, of the theatrical Kemble family.
 She was the second of three children.
 Her elder brother Harry Kemble Barnett (d.
-1914) became a stage manager.
-Among her theatrical antecedents were her great aunt, Sarah Siddons and her great-great uncles John Philip Kemble and Charles Kemble.
-She trained as a concert singer under Natalia Macfarren, the wife of George Alexander Macfarren, and made many appearances as a contralto soloist around Britain.
+1914) became a stage manager, and her younger sister Fanny Kemble Barnett (Mrs William Ebenezer Poole) became an oratorio soloist.
+Alice's theatrical antecedents included her maternal grandfather Henry Stephen Kemble, her great-grandfather Stephen Kemble, her great-great aunt Sarah Siddons and her great-great uncles John Philip Kemble and Charles Kemble.
+She trained as a concert singer under Natalia Macfarren and made her concert debut in 1871, followed by many appearances as a contralto soloist around Britain.
 She sang in oratorios such as Mendelssohn's Elijah, Rossini's Stabat Mater, and Handel's Messiah, as well as concerts of ballads and other lighter repertoire.